anniigr/MacSystemSnaphot/README.md

 - Separate collection, persistence, and export errors with retry actions.
 - Failed refreshes preserve existing snapshots; failed saves retain changes in memory.
 - Unreadable history is not automatically overwritten.
+- 16 XCTest tests covering formatting, calculations, serialization, storage, and ViewModel recovery.

 Snapshots are collected on initial display and on demand.
 The app does not continuously monitor CPU load or memory usage.
-History is saved after successful captures.
+After successful captures, the app attempts to save history; persistence failures are shown separately.
 Export creates a separate copy of the selected snapshot.

-## Screenshots

-Screenshots for the first two milestones are embedded below.
-Add the history screenshot as `docs/screenshots/image-3.png` and the test-results screenshot as `docs/screenshots/image-4.png`, then uncomment the corresponding Markdown image reference.

 ## Technologies